ayaan129/3380hw4/README.md

 # Cell Company Web App

-Our project is a web app for a database of a phone company that tracks the specifics of basic phone plans in the company's perspective.
-Data usage, bills, etc.
+Our project is a web app for a database of a phone company that tracks the specifics of basic phone plans from the company's perspective.
+We are able to add a customer with an existing bank account into our database with a select phone plan that is offered.
+This data can also be deleted from our database.
+Payment history and bill summaries for customers can be found as well.

 ### ER Diagram